gbmhunter/MLinInterp/README.rst

 ======== ========== ===================================================================================================
 Version  Date       Comment
 ======== ========== ===================================================================================================
-v1.3.1.0 2013/11/19 Added unit test ``OnlyLooksAtNumPointsTest`` to make sure linear interpolation engine only uses the number of points specified by ``LinInterp.numPoints``. v1.3.0.0 2013/11/19 Replaced ``bool success`` variable in InterpResult with a ``status_t status`` variable, to support x-values outside of range given in ``pointA``.
+v1.3.1.1 2013/11/19 Fixed table formatting issue in README and added more info about returned statuses. v1.3.1.0 2013/11/19 Added unit test ``OnlyLooksAtNumPointsTest`` to make sure linear interpolation engine only uses the number of points specified by ``LinInterp.numPoints``. v1.3.0.0 2013/11/19 Replaced ``bool success`` variable in InterpResult with a ``status_t status`` variable, to support x-values outside of range given in ``pointA``.
 Added info about out-of-range x-values to README.
 Removed unnecessary white-space from README.
 Removed x-values increasing monotonically test as behaviour is undefined in this case.
 Added build info to README. v1.2.0.1 2013/08/27 Removed semi-colon from end of heading in README.